A little about us . . .

 - Conservation is to stop any decay, to stabilise and use preventative methods to help inhibit any future deterioration on historical objects.

-- Restoration is to respectively reinstate an object to its original condition, while honoring the object's history and minor defects lending to its aged look.
+- Restoration is to respectively reinstate an object to its original condition, while honouring the object's history and minor defects lending to its aged look.

 Our services are offered to private clients, commercial businesses, public & state bodies.

 - Complete ethical and professional Conservation/Restoration treatments of wooden objects and furniture.

 - Bespoke free standing furniture.